quratulainssc-dc/RASML/README.md

 - `final_locked_results/`: authoritative CSV inputs used by the final figure-generation script.
 - `make_locked_figures.py`: generates Figures 1–9 from the locked inputs.
 - `final_locked_figures/`: the nine final 600-dpi PNG figures used in the manuscript.

-The source dataset and derived analytical matrix should be uploaded only if their access conditions permit redistribution.
-Without `analysis_matrix.csv`, Figure 2 cannot be regenerated.

 ## Run order

 1. Create and activate a Python 3.12 environment.